 Report of the statutory auditor on the consolidated financial statements

-As statutory auditor, we have audited the consolidated financial statements of Swiss Re Ltd, which comprise the balance sheet, income statement, cash flow statement, statement of changes in shareholders’ equity, comprehensive income and notes, for the year ended 31 December 2013.
+As statutory auditor, we have audited the accompanying consolidated financial statements of Swiss Re Ltd and its subsidiaries (the “Company”), which comprise the consolidated balance sheet as of 31 December 2015, and the related consolidated income statement, statement of comprehensive income, statement of shareholders’ equity, statement of cash flow and notes for the year ended 31 December 2015.

 Board of Directors’ responsibility

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the consolidated financial statements.
-The procedures selected depend on the auditor’s judgment, including the assessment of the risks of material misstatement of the consolidated financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers the internal control system relevant to the entity’s preparation and fair presentation of the consolidated financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity’s internal control system.
-An audit also includes evaluating the appropriateness of the accounting policies used and the reasonableness of accounting estimates made, as well as evaluating the overall presentation of the consolidated financial statements.
+The procedures selected depend on the auditor’s judgement, including the assessment of the risks of material misstatement of the consolidated financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers the internal control system relevant to the Company’s preparation and fair presentation of the consolidated financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company’s internal control system.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made, as well as evaluating the over-all presentation of the consolidated financial statements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

-In our opinion, the consolidated financial statements for the year ended 31 December 2013 present fairly, in all material respects, the financial position, the results of operations and the cash flows in accordance with accounting principles generally accepted in the United States of America (US GAAP) and comply with Swiss law.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company at 31 December 2015, the results of their operations and their cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America and comply with Swiss law.

 Report on other legal requirements